Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/10-Project-Travel-App/Readme.md

 - [x] Trips - Create a trip
 - [x] Trips - Update a trip with completed status
+- [x] Trips - Add waypoints to a trip (a list of named stops in a trip)

 - [x] User - Sign up a user, hash the password
 - [x] User - Sign in a user, check password with hash in database

+## Client

+When you are done with the Flask API, write an iOS client to connect and display the list of trips.
+Authenticate the user, display trips and a detail of the trip with waypoints and completed status of each trip.